EthanSLin/Comfort-Food-Bias-Analysis/README.md

 We also generated another dataframe that only takes recipes with a 'score' of either 0-2 or 6-8, which had an additional boolean column labelled 'Healthy', with scores of 0-2 being False and 6-8 being True.

+This dataframe is used later on for our Hypothesis Testing

 name                               |     id | ingredients                                                                                                                                                           |   rating |   avg_rating |   n_steps |   Total Fat |   Saturated Fat |   Sugar |   Sodium |   Score | Healthy   |
 |:-----------------------------------|-------:|:----------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------:|-------------:|----------:|------------:|----------------:|--------:|---------:|--------:|:----------|
 | 1 in canada chocolate chip cookies | 453467 | ['white sugar', 'brown sugar', 'salt', 'margarine', 'eggs', 'vanilla', 'water', 'all-purpose flour', 'whole wheat flour', 'baking soda', 'chocolate chips']           |        5 |            5 |        12 |          46 |              51 |     211 |       22 |       0 | False     |